iDoMeteor/meteor-vim-dotfiles/README.md

-# Awesome .files for an awesome Meteor / ECMA 6 developer
+# Awesome (and heavily documented) .files for an awesome Meteor / ECMA 6 developer

 * .csslintrc - Quick config for CSSLint to ignore .meteor/packages
 * .ctags - Exuberant C-Tags settings for CSS, Less, Mardown & SCSS